What’s the best way to start off a strawberry-themed dinner? Why, strawberry salsa, of course.

-Next up was a strawberry salad.
-This was pretty simple – We just tossed some kale and spinach together with a handful of toasted slivered almonds and 1/3 cup crumbled feta cheese.
-We whisked together 1/3 cup olive oil, the juice of 1 lemon, 3 T. Dijon mustard, and 1 T. brown sugar – and tossed the dressing into the salad.
-Then we dotted the top of the salad with about 10 strawberries, hulled and sliced.
+How can you possibly follow up a show-stopper like strawberry salsa?
+Easy – strawberry salad.
+This was pretty simple.
+First we just tossed some kale and spinach together with a handful of toasted slivered almonds and 1/3 cup crumbled feta cheese.
+Next we whisked together 1/3 cup olive oil, the juice of 1 lemon, 3 T. Dijon mustard, and 1 T. brown sugar – and tossed the dressing into the salad.
+Finally, we dotted the top of the salad with about 10 strawberries, hulled and sliced.
 Nice salad, right?
 With these colors, it works for both spring and Christmas:

-Last but not least, we decided to finish up the meal with an old-fashioned strawberry cake like Grandma used to make — no fancy ingredients and substitutes, just the usual flour, butter, and sugar, and of course, fresh strawberries.
+Last but not least, we decided to finish up the strawberry feast with an old-fashioned strawberry cake like Grandma used to make.
+Specifically, there are no fancy ingredients or substitutes, just the usual flour, butter, and sugar, and of course, fresh strawberries.
+Furthermore, Grandma’s Old-Fashioned Strawberry Cake is even more delicious when you serve it warm and freshly glazed.